Fulton County, Indiana

 Fulton County is a county located in the U.S. state of Indiana.
-As of 2020, the population was 20,836.
+As of 2020, the population was 20,480.
 The county seat is Rochester.

 History

-The first non-Native Americans to ever set foot in what is now Fulton County, Indiana ,were French traders.
+The first non-Native Americans to ever set foot in what is now Fulton County, Indiana, were French traders.
 Few of them remained permanently as year-round residents of the area and by the 1830s there was no French population in what is now Fulton County.

 In the 1820s and 1830s, migrants from New England began moving to what is now Indiana in large numbers (though there was a trickle of New England settlers who arrived before this date).
 These were “Yankee” settlers, that is to say they were descended from the English Puritans who settled New England during the colonial era.
 While most of them came to Indiana directly from New England, there were many who came from upstate New York.
 These were people whose parents had moved from New England to upstate New York in the immediate aftermath of the American Revolution.
 Due to the prevalence of New Englanders and New England transplants from upstate New York, the northern third of Indiana was very culturally contiguous with early New England culture for much of its early history.

-The Yankee migration to Indiana was a result of several factors, one of which was the overpopulation of New England.
+The Yankee migration to Indiana was a result of several factors, one of the overpopulation of New England.
 The old stock Yankee population had large families, often bearing up to ten children in one household.
 Most people were expected to have their own piece of land to farm, and due to the massive and nonstop population boom, land in New England became scarce as every son claimed his own farmstead.
 As a result, there was not enough land for every family to have a self-sustaining farm, and Yankee settlers began leaving New England for the Midwestern United States.

 They were aided in this effort by the construction and completion of the Erie Canal which made traveling to the region much easier, causing an additional surge in migrants coming from New England.
 Added to this was the end of the Black Hawk War, which made the region much safer to travel through and settle in for White settlers.